internet-of-plants/iop/docs/LINTER.md

 ## performance-unnecessary-value-param

 This is a constant issue.
-Because we abstract pointers in types like `StringView` and `StaticView`.
-And those types depend on implicit conversion to be ergonomic.
+Because we abstract pointers in types like `iop::StaticString`.
+That depends on implicit conversion to be ergonomic.

 But because they are trivial and hold pointers we pass them by value.
 That triggers this lint.
 Which is a good lint in general.
 Except when dealing with this type.